Sparse Bayesian Learning Approach for Discrete Signal Reconstruction: VBI for Discrete Signal Reconstruction

 where $\widehat {\ln\gamma_n}^{(i+1)} =\left< \ln \gamma_n \right>_{q^{(i+1)}(\gamma_n)}$.
 Note that the assignment vector $\g_n$ only takes values from $\e_1, \e_2, \ldots, \e_L$, where the definition $\e_l$ is found in Definition~1.
 Hence, we only have to calculate $q(\g_n=\e_l), l=1,2,\ldots, L$, to characterize the posterior distribution $q(\g_n)$, i.e.,

 Since $ \sum_{l=1}^{L} q^{(i+1)} (\g_{n}=\e_l)=1$, we have

-The proposed alternating update algorithm proceeds to repeatedly updating (\ref{eq-alg1}), (\ref{eq-alg2}), (\ref{eq-alg3}) and (\ref{eq-alg4}) until it converges.
+The proposed alternating optimization algorithm proceeds to repeatedly updating (\ref{eq-alg1}), (\ref{eq-alg2}), (\ref{eq-alg3}) and (\ref{eq-alg4}) until it converges.
 We will discuss the initialization and convergence property latter.
 Expressions used during the update can be calculated as

 where $\mu_{n}^{(i+1)}$ and $\Sigma_{n,n}^{(i+1)}$ stand for the $n$-th element and the $n$-th diagonal element of $\bm\mu^{(i+1)}$ and $\bm\Sigma^{(i+1)}$, respectively.
 Our VBI-based method for discrete signal reconstruction is outlined in Algorithm 1.
 Note that the most demanding step in Algorithm 1 is to compute an inverse of an $N\times N$ matrix in Step~3-b.
-To reduce the computational cost, we may adopt Woodbury matrix identity as in \cite{dai2018sparse}:
+To reduce the computational cost, we may adopt Woodbury matrix identity: